AlexxIT/go2rtc/README.md

 ## Configuration

-Create file `go2rtc.yaml`. go2rtc will search this file in current work dirrectory by default.
+- by default go2rtc will search `go2rtc.yaml` in the current work dirrectory

-- by default, you need to config only your `streams` links
 - `api` server will start on default **1984 port** (TCP)
 - `rtsp` server will start on default **8554 port** (TCP)
 - `webrtc` will use port **8555** (TCP/UDP) for connections
 - `ffmpeg` will use default transcoding options

+Configuration options and a complete list of settings can be found in [the wiki](https://github.com/AlexxIT/go2rtc/wiki/Configuration).

 Available modules: